Cystopteris bulbifera

 Cystopteris bulbifera, with the common name bulblet fern, bulblet bladderfern, or bulblet fragile fern is a fern in the family Cystopteridaceae.

 Distribution

 The fern is native to eastern Canada, the Midwestern and Eastern United States, and two disjunct populations in the Southwestern United States.

-It is found only on calcareous substrates such as limestone.
+It is usually found on calcareous substrates such as limestone.
 It commonly festoons limestone cave openings.
 While most commonly found on vertical rock faces, it also grows in rocky scree.

 Description

 Cystopteris bulbifera is a low-growing rock fern with creeping stems and narrow elongate deltate fronds which grow to 75 cm (30 in).
 C. bulbifera is unusual among ferns in producing bulblets along the bottom of the fronds.
 This is one of the easiest Cystopteris species to identify.